 (in the above picture you can see that the panel goes underneath the kitchen wall, creating support while also hiding the cut we made)

-So now we have two pieces of panelling and we know where they are going to go, but what about the vents, skylight opening, and wires that need to come through the ceiling panel?
+So now we have two pieces of the paneling and we know where they are going to go, but what about the vents, skylight opening, and wires that need to come through the ceiling panel?

-I marked my measurements on the wood panelling side of the ceiling panel so as not to make a mistake on the white vinyl side.
+I marked my measurements on the wood paneling side of the ceiling panel so as not to make a mistake on the white vinyl side.

 Side-Note: There were a couple of wires that came through the ceiling and went into the wall.
 Instead of disconnecting the wires, I made a simple cut with my circular saw to the pre-drilled hole so that I could slide the wires into place.
 You may want to disconnect the wires first, and that would be perfectly fine, I would say use your best judgment and do what seems right to you.